 Applies To: Azure Rights Management, Office 365

-Although you can activate Azure Rights Management by using the Office 365 admin center or the Azure portal, you can also use the Windows PowerShell module for Azure Rights Management to do this.
+Although you can activate Microsoft Azure Rights Management (Azure RMS) by using the Office 365 admin center or the Azure portal, you can also use the Windows PowerShell module for Azure Rights Management (AADRM) to do this.

 After you have activated Rights Management, further administration for the service might not be required.
 However, some advanced configuration scenarios might require you to use the Windows PowerShell module for Azure Rights Management.
 The following table lists some of the advanced configuration scenarios that use Windows PowerShell.
 For a complete list of the available cmdlets with more information about each one, see Azure Rights Management Cmdlets.